+THE OFFERING

-THE OFFERING Issuer Lottery.com Inc. Common Shares offered by us 50,000,000 shares of Common Stock, par value \$0.001 per share, at an offering price of \$3.00 per share.
-The actual offering price per share will be fixed for the duration of this offering.
-Common stock outstanding before this offering 10,186,744 shares of common stock.; not including 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants and 396,789 shares issuable upon conversion of outstanding convertible notes.
-Common Stock outstanding after this offering 60,186,744 assuming all shares of common stock offered in this offering are sold (again not including 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants and 396,789 shares issuable upon conversion of outstanding convertible notes).
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$138,000,000 assuming a public offering price of \$3.00 per Common Share after deducting potential underwriting discounts and commissions and estimated offering expenses payable by us.
+Issuer Lottery.com Inc.

+Common Shares offered by us 50,000,000 shares of Common Stock, par value \$0.001 per share, at an offering price of \$3.00 per share.
+The actual offering price per share will be as determined by us based on market conditions at the time of pricing.
+Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final offering price.

+Common stock outstanding before this

+offering

+9,970,941 shares of common stock.; not including 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants and 396,789 shares issuable upon conversion of outstanding convertible notes.

+Common Stock outstanding after this

+offering

+59,970,941 assuming all shares of common stock offered in this offering are sold (again not including 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants and

+396,789 shares issuable upon conversion of outstanding convertible notes).

+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately \$138,000,000 assuming a public offering price of \$3.00 per Common Share after deducting potential underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering (i) for our operations; (ii) for acquisitions; (iii) for product development and (iv) for general and administration and working capital purposes.
+See "Use of Proceeds" on page

+44 of this Prospectus.

+Common Shares offered by Selling

+Shareholders

-See "Use of Proceeds" on page 44 of this Prospectus.
-Common Shares offered by Selling Shareholders (a) 396,789 shares of common stock issuable upon conversion of certain outstanding convertible notes which were issued pursuant to private placements conducted in 2023 and 2024, (ii) 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants; and (b) 5,410,128 held by certain officers, directors, employees and consultants of the Company.
-Risk Factors Investing in our securities is highly speculative and involves a high degree of risk.
+(a) 396,789 shares of common stock issuable upon conversion of certain outstanding convertible notes which were issued pursuant to private placements conducted in 2023 and 2024, (ii) 463,937 shares of common stock issuable upon exercise of the Private Placement Warrants; and (b) 5,110,128 held by certain officers, directors, employees and consultants of the Company.

+Risk Factors

+Investing in our securities is highly speculative and involves a high degree of risk.
 See "Risk Factors" and other information appearing elsewhere in this prospectus for a discussion of factors you should carefully consider before deciding whether to invest in our common stock.

+Transfer Agent

-Transfer Agent The transfer agent and registrar for our common shares is Continental Stock Transfer and Trust, 1 State Street 30th Floor, New York, NY 10004.
-Market for the common stock Our common stock is currently quoted on the NASDAQ Capital Market under the symbols "LTRY" and "LTRYW"."
+The transfer agent and registrar for our common shares is Continental Stock Transfer and Trust, 1

+State Street 30th Floor, New York, NY 10004.

+Market for the common stock

+Our common stock is currently quoted on the NASDAQ Capital Market under the symbols "LTRY" and "LTRYW"."
 On August 29, 2024, the last reported sale price of our common stock was \$0.77.